CA Abhijit Sawarkar

 Where any tax is payable on the basis of any return required to be furnished under section 139 or section 142 or section 148 or section 153A, after deducting:

-Then assessee shall pay tax & interest before furnishing return and proof of such payment will be accompanied with return of income.
+Then assessee shall pay tax & interest and fee before furnishing return and proof of such payment will be accompanied with return of income.

 Self assessment calculation Summary: